carlalbc/URPP_tutorials/GNU.Datamash.md

 ## Examples

-In the command line create data with 10 values using _seq 10_
+Open the terminal and in the command-line create data with 10 values using _seq 10_, pipe the result into datamash and sum the values:

 ```
 seq 10 | datamash sum 1